BIODIVERSITY WALKS (*Also available for Kindergarten to Secondary)

 ASSEMBLY AND LAB PROGRAMMES (*Also available for Kindergarten to Secondary)

-Learn about marine conservation and Singapore's marine biodiversity through an engaging and interactive assembly talk.
+Learn about marine conservation and Singapore's marine biodiversity through an engaging and interactive assembly talk programme.
 Students will get to learn about the marine life in Singapore waters and how they can play a part to conserve them!

 Marine Touch Tank (At School's venue)